ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 The Windows 10 security baseline configures Windows settings as advised by the relevant Microsoft security teams.
 This baseline configures default settings in accordance with vendor best practice and increases the overall security of the client device whilst still allowing it to function correctly.

-Table 105 Windows 10 Security Baselines Design Decisions for all agencies and implementation types.
+Windows 10 Security Baselines Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---